Wuliger, ultimate entrepreneur: remembering a maverick who won the ‘Sealy Wars’ and transformed bedding

 A former competitor recalled him as a "maverick" who "pulled the deal of the century when he wrested the Sealy company from under [the licensing board's] nose."

-In addition to transforming the Sealy brand, he changed the way the industry manufactures and markets its bedding.
-It was Wuliger's policies, for example, which prompted retailers to develop exclusive futon mattress tickings.
+In addition to transforming the Sealy brand, he changed the way the industry manufactures and markets its bedding and full size futon mattress.
+It was Wuliger's policies, for example, which prompted retailers to develop exclusive futon mattress tickings for not only full size futon mattress but also other kinds of mattresses as well.

 That practice, which is widespread today throughout the industry, ensured that retailers would not be undercut by competitors down the block offering exactly the same Sealy product.